 Players In: Bee Ami (Accrington Stanley), Rhys Meynell (Chester City), Thomas Heary (Dundalk), Jamie McKenzie (Aris Salonika), James Creaney (Dundalk), Tom King (Longford Town), Stephen O'Donnell (Cork City), Jonathan Keane (Free Agent), Ciaran Foley (NUIG), Gary Curran (Longford Town), Bobby Ryan (St Patrick's Athletic), Karl Sheppard (Everton).

 Players Out: Ger Hanley, Liam McKenna (both Mervue United), Shane Guthrie, Vinny Faherty (both St Patrick's Athletic), Garry Breen (Dundalk), Iarfhlaith Davoren (Sligo Rovers), Aaron Greene (Bohemians), Sean Kelly (Limerick FC), Shane Fitzgerald (UCD), David Cooke, Mark O'Toole, Simon Walsh (all released).

 One To Watch: Karl Sheppard

-is extratime's Chief Editor, who is based in County Galway and has been following the League of Ireland on and off since he was roughly six which, unfortunately for him, was way back mid-80s.
-His first memory of the drama of domestic football was Vinny Arkins, then of Shamrock Rovers, on the receiving end of banter about his long, blond hairdo which was in need of a trim, while his favourite player of all time is Derry City's Liam Coyle.
+is one of Extratime's longest serving contributors.
+Based in County Galway, Alan has been following the League of Ireland since the mid-1980s.
+His first memory of the drama of domestic football was Vinny Arkins, then of Shamrock Rovers, on the receiving end of some Terryland Park banter about his long, blond hairdo which was in need of a trim, while his favourite Galway Unted player of all time is Noel Mernagh.

 Newly appointed Galway FC manager Tommy Dunne has hit the ground running in the West, already plotting his fledgling club’s ......
 Read more